T - Type of poll response valuepublic class Poller<T> extends Object

 myPoller.setAutoPollingEnabled(false);

-.out.println("Polling Enabled? " + myPoller.isAutoPollingEnabled());
+System.out.println("Polling Enabled? " + myPoller.isAutoPollingEnabled());

 Enable auto polling